ConsciousML/img-processing-cuda/README.md

 # Image Processing with CUDA C++

-## Presentation :
+## Objective
-This project is about benchmarking CPU vs GPU using a List of algorithms of Image processing.
+The objective of this project is to implement from scratch in CUDA C++ various image processing algorithms.
+A Cpu and a Gpu version of the following algorithms is implemented and commented:
+- Canny Edge Detection
+- Non Local-Means De-Noising
+- K-Nearest Neighbors De-Noising
+- Convolution Blurring
+- Pixelize

+We benchmarked the [Gpu](https://github.com/ConsciousML/canny-edge-cuda/blob/master/src/gpu/bench/benchs.ipynb) and [Cpu](https://github.com/ConsciousML/canny-edge-cuda/blob/master/src/cpu/bench/benchs.ipynb) version.

 ## Setup:
 Make sure you have a CUDA capable GPU and install cudatoolkit for your OS.